The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Results

 In Fig.~\ref{fig:modulation} (lower panels), we show the static structure factor obtained by NBT just below the phase transition.
 It is clear that the phase transitions ruin the rotational symmetry of the spiral spin liquids.
 Note however that at temperatures just below $T_c$ some remnants of the ring may be visible, as seen in Fig.~\ref{fig:modulation} (c), which is similar to the broken symmetry arc seen in the FM model~\cite{Glittum2021}.
 Fig.~\ref{fig:modulation} (d) shows a structure factor more consistent with single-$\qv$ order (but broadened due to finite temperature).
 Note also that the peak in the low-temperature phase does not necessarily coincide with the maximal ring intensity above $T_c$, here illustrated by Figs.~\ref{fig:modulation} (b) and (d).

-In Fig.~\ref{fig:ringmaxintensity}, we characterize also the directions along the ring where the static structure factor is peaked in the symmetry-broken phase.
+In Fig.~\ref{fig:ringmaxintensity}, we show also the directions along the ring where the static structure factor peaks in the symmetry-broken phase.
 For $1/4 <J_2 < 1/3$ these maxima lie on one of the zone boundary KM directions and for large values $J_2>0.97$ they lie on one of the $\Gamma \rm{K}$ lines, consistent with the lower panels of Fig.~\ref{fig:modulation}.
 For $1/3 < J_2 < 0.54$ the broken symmetry maxima lie on one of the $\Gamma \rm{M}$ directions, and for $0.54 < J_2 < 0.97$ they generally lie on a low-symmetry temperature-dependent direction marked ``Skew'' in Fig.~\ref{fig:ringmaxintensity}.
+This skew phase breaks also all mirror symmetries of the lattice.

-This selection of broken symmetry directions below $T_c$ is determined by the entropy of the ordered states.
-The broken lattice-rotational symmetry selects a particular ordering wave vector $\qv$ (and $-\qv$) belonging to the ring minimum.
-For the lowest temperatures, where the order is a pure domain single-$\qv$ spiral state, the entropy is governed by the spin wave fluctuations.
+For the lowest temperatures, where the order is a single domain single-$\qv$ spiral state, the entropy is governed by spin wave fluctuations.
 It is this entropy that leads to the selection of a particular broken symmetry ground state at small, but finite, temperature by the order-by-disorder scenario~\cite{Villain1980,Henley1989,Chandra1990}.
-We have calculated the spin wave entropy associated with the different broken symmetry ordering $\qv$-vectors along the ring minimum using linear spin wave theory.
-In the region $1/4 < J_2 < 1/3$ the ring is centered on the K points and the entropy is maximal along the Brillouin zone boundary (KM lines).
-For $J_2 = 1/3$, the entropy is maximized by $\qv = $M, corresponding to a collinear stripe state.
+We have calculated the spin-wave entropy associated with the different ordering $\qv$-vectors along the ring minimum using linear spin-wave theory~\cite{Seabra2016,Glittum2021}.
+The wave vectors of maximal entropy are shown in Fig.~\ref{fig:spinwaves_ring} (green curve).
+They are parametrized by their direction $\theta$, the angle with the $\Gamma$K-direction, so that $\theta = \pi/6$ is along $\Gamma$M. In the region $1/4 < J_2 < 1/3$ the ring is centered on the K points and the entropy is maximal along the Brillouin zone boundary (KM lines), going from K at $J_2=1/4$ to M at $J_2=1/3$.
 For higher values of $J_2$, the ring is centered around $\Gamma$.
-We then find the entropy to be maximal in the $\Gamma$M direction for $1/3 < J_2 \lesssim 0.54135$ and the $\Gamma$K direction for $J_2 \gtrsim 0.9677$.
-In the region $0.54135 < J_2 < 0.9677$, the direction $\theta$ (angle with $\Gamma$K) along the ring decreases continuously from $0.307$ at $J_2 \approx 0.54135$ to $0.0514$ at $J_2 \approx 0.9677$.
-The changes in $\theta$ from $\pi/6$ ($\Gamma$M) to $0.307$ at $J_2 \approx 0.54135$ and from $0.0514$ to $0$ ($\Gamma$K) at $J_2 \approx 0.9677$ are on the other hand both discontinuous.
-These maximal entropy directions from linear spin wave theory are shown in Fig.~\ref{fig:spinwaves_ring} as the green curve.
+We then find the entropy to be maximal in the $\Gamma$M direction for $1/3 < J_2 \lesssim 0.54$ and the $\Gamma$K direction for $J_2 \gtrsim 0.97$.
+In the region $0.54 < J_2 < 0.97$, $\theta$ decreases continuously from $0.31$ at $J_2 \approx 0.54$ to $0.051$ at $J_2 \approx 0.97$.
+The changes in $\theta$ from $\pi/6$ ($\Gamma$M) to $0.31$ at $J_2 \approx 0.54$ and from $0.051$ to $0$ ($\Gamma$K) at $J_2 \approx 0.97$ are on the other hand both discontinuous.